 Piloted in Wynyard in 2014, Project O continues to run successfully in partnership with Wynyard High School and several key community organisations.
-In 2018, Project O will begin at Smithton High School – generating a broad cohort of young women leaders on Tasmania’s North West Coast.
+In 2018, Project O began a rollout in Smithton – generating a broad cohort of young women leaders on Tasmania’s North West Coast.

 Project O continues to grow in Roebourne, building on learnings from pilot communities, developing and trialling strategies to roll out the program in an Indigenous, intergenerational and digital context.

-In partnership with Mahogany Rise Primary School and Monterey Senior College in Frankston North, Project O will pilot its new digital inclusion strategy Digital O, from 2108 – 2020.
+In partnership with Mahogany Rise Primary School and Monterey Senior College in Frankston North, Project O will pilot and rollout its new digital inclusion strategy Digital O, from 2108 – 2022.